graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

       - return false
 - If {defaultValue} is an ObjectValue:
   - Let {objectFields} be a list of all fields of {defaultValue}
-  - Let {fields} be a list of all fields {objectFields} are refering to
+  - Let {fields} be a list of all fields {objectFields} are referring to
   - For each {field} in {fields}:
     - If {IsExposed(field)} is false
       - return false